sourac/SpringHibernate/README.md

 Then Do maven clean and install.
-Also In your mysql create a database named "SpringBootHibernate". and provide the username and password for the connection. just like mentioneda above in the file.
+Also In your mysql create a database named "SpringBootHibernate". and provide the username and password for the connection. just like mentioned above in the file.